 When the death of someone you care for occurs, it can be overwhelming, but you are not alone.
-You will be guided through the entire process.
-We are here to make it an experience of love, healing and a celebration of life.
-You are encouraged to include a close family member and/or trusted friend to help support you through this process.
+We will guide you through the entire process.
+We are here to make this time an experience of love, healing and a celebration of life.

 Our sole focus is to help you and your family in your time of need.
 We will find the answers or solutions you need, regardless of how difficult this all may seem at the present time.

 Please know that there is no rush to make funeral arrangements – come to see us when you are ready.